 I fall after Scott and before Chris and, well, obviously, little Markie.
 I also came after my own mother lost two babies who would have been my own brothers.
-And after she, Dorothy Elizabeth Rosina Myers-Cooksey soon-to-be Chesher, had been born in England during one World War and fled after living through a second, and after her first husband, an RAF pilot, died in a crash, and after the country and people she knew no longer existed.
-She arrived here in 1948, lost, alone, devastated.
+And after she, Dorothy Elizabeth Rosina Myers-Cooksey soon-to-be Chesher, had been born in England during one World War and fled after living through a second, after her first husband, an RAF pilot, died in a crash, and after the country and people she knew no longer existed.
+She arrived in the U.S. in 1948, lost, alone, devastated.

 When I watch and listen to the news on Ukraine, I hear my mother’s stories replayed, stories I never thought I’d hear again from Europe, and I think of all the pain yet to come.

-Obviously, my mother met my father also a veteran of that war.
+Obviously, my mother met my father also a veteran of that second world war.
 They built a house on Jakeway and a second life together, they lost children, and they had me.
 And they met Lawrence and Phyllis.
 Thank the powers that be.

 In my growing up, I only remember my mother having one real friend: Phyllis, even though Phyllis was 20 years younger than my mother.
 I don’t think many women of that time understood my damaged, foreign mother.
 I would only discover much, much later that Phyllis had weathered her own pain.
 Phyllis was certainly the only friend who would get down on my mother’s living room floor and exercise with her to TV’s Jack Lalanne; who would help her put on American birthday parties for me and bring her kids, who rapidly became my sister and brothers.